Julie Good holding a coffee mug in the Good Creative Media office, lanyard on

 Discipline 04

-Advisory & Thought Partnership
+Advisory and Thought Partnership

 Not every engagement is a build.
 Some are retainers, some are board-level sounding-boards, some are one hard afternoon of structure work.
 Named, scoped, and priced clearly.